ShubhamTatvamasi/ubuntu-ppa/gpg.md

 ```bash
 gpg --expert --full-gen-key
 ```
 > Elliptic curve keys are not supported.
+Create `RSA and RSA` key.

 List your keys:
 ```bash